oppia/oppia-web-developer-docs/Instructions-for-Maintainers.md

 ## Maintainer responsibilities
 - **At the start of your shift** (see [rota](https://github.com/oppia/oppia/wiki/Instructions-for-Maintainers#rota-for-triaging-issuesprs-and-welcoming-new-contributors) below):
-  - audit all existing PRs, and act on any that are being sat on for too long.
+  - go to [this page](https://github.com/oppia/oppia/pulls), and make sure all PRs are moving forward.
+Act on any that are being sat on for too long.
-  - audit all existing issues that have someone assigned to them, and act on any that are being sat on for too long.
-Deassign the issue from the current assignee if there's been no indication of progress or response to pings for > 7 days.
+  - go to [this page](https://github.com/oppia/oppia/milestone/42).
+For any existing issue with an assignee, ping them and ask for a status update if there's been no response for 6-7 days.
+Deassign the issue from the current assignee if there's been no indication of progress or response to pings for > 14 days.
 - **During the week**:
-  - Triage incoming issues/PRs and welcome new contributors (e.g. on gitter).
+  - Make sure all incoming issues/PRs are triaged and labelled.
+  - Welcome new contributors (e.g. on gitter).
-  - Do code reviews for simple PRs.
+  - Do code reviews for simple incoming PRs.

 ### General
 1. Ensure that your "Settings > Notification center" page is set to send you activity notifications, so that you're aware of all activity on the repository.